New to WordPress

 Settings -> Discussion -> An administrator must always approve the comment

-This option will turn off automatic comment publishing.
-Administrator will have to manually review/publish every comment.
-Not suitable for sites with high traffic because of growing queue of comments waiting for human scan.
-But for starting with Wordpress - quite enough.
-I also found nice trick for spambots written by Lee Robertson and it can be read at Keep the Comment Bots at Bay.
-Spambots aren’t smart enough and they can’t understand JavaScript that well.
-Eventually they will, but now let it be our advance.
-Trick is to use form event onSubmit and point form action to hidden PHP page.
+Administrator will have to manually review and publish every queued comment.
+Not suitable for sites with high traffic but to start with WordPress – quite enough.
+I also found nice trick for spambots written by Lee Robertson – Keep the Comment Bots at Bay.
+Spambots aren’t smart enough and they can’t understand JavaScript (yet).
+Trick is to use form event onSubmit and point form action to the hidden PHP page.
 Event onSubmit will fire JavaScript function placed in external js file.
-Spambots will be stopped, and visitors with turned off JavaScript too - so be careful.
+This will not stop only spambots but visitors with turned off JavaScript – so be careful.

 <link rel="shortcut icon" href="/path/favicon.ico" type="image/vnd.microsoft.icon"/>